joelok86/Project-works/GWAS-LD-Pruning-Pipeline/README.md

-# GWAS Linkage Disequilibrium and SNP Pruning Pipeline

 ## Overview

-This project shows an R-based workflow developed for processing genome-wide association study (GWAS) summary statistics and identifying independent genetic variants for genetic epidemiology analyses.
+This project presents an R-based workflow developed during genetic epidemiology research for processing genome-wide association study (GWAS) summary statistics and identifying approximately independent genetic variants for downstream analyses.

-The workflow includes data preparation, SNP filtering, chromosome-based processing, linkage disequilibrium (LD) assessment, and LD pruning/clumping.
+The workflow includes preparation and filtering of GWAS summary statistics, chromosome-based organization of variants, linkage disequilibrium (LD) matrix generation, processing of large SNP sets in batches, identification of correlated SNP pairs using r², comparison of association p-values within correlated pairs, and LD-based SNP pruning/clumping.

-The original analysis was developed as part of genomic epidemiology research involving genetic variants associated with complex traits.
-Research datasets are not included in this repository.

-## Objectives

-The workflow was developed to:

-- Import and standardize GWAS summary statistics
-- Filter SNPs based on statistical significance
-- Organize variants by chromosome and genomic position
-- Assess linkage disequilibrium between genetic variants
-- Identify correlated SNP pairs using LD (r²) thresholds
-- Select representative variants based on association strength
-- Perform LD pruning/clumping to generate sets of approximately independent SNPs

-## Tools and Technologies

-- R
-- LDlinkR
-- ieugwasr
-- bigsnpr
-- snpStats
-- data.table
-- PLINK-compatible workflows
+A key computational challenge in the original analysis was processing large numbers of variants within the input limits of LDlinkR.
+Variants were organized by chromosome and genomic position and processed in smaller batches before LD relationships were evaluated.

+The repository contains cleaned and organized versions of the analytical code.
+The original research datasets are not included because they are not publicly shareable.

 ## Workflow

-1. **GWAS data preparation**
-   Import and standardize SNP identifiers, effect alleles, alternate alleles, effect sizes, p-values, chromosome numbers, and genomic positions.

-2. **SNP filtering**
-   Filter variants according to predefined statistical significance thresholds.

-3. **Chromosome-based processing**
-   Organize SNPs by chromosome and genomic position for efficient LD analysis.

-4. **Linkage disequilibrium analysis**
-   Estimate pairwise LD and identify correlated variants using r² thresholds.

-5. **SNP selection and clumping**
-   Compare association statistics among correlated variants and retain representative SNPs for downstream analyses.
+### 1. GWAS Data Preparation
+GWAS summary statistics are imported, standardized, converted to appropriate data types, filtered using association p-values, and organized by chromosome and genomic position.

+### 2. LD Matrix Generation
+SNPs are processed using LDlinkR to generate pairwise linkage disequilibrium matrices.
+Large chromosome-specific SNP sets are divided into smaller batches when necessary to accommodate LDmatrix input limits.

+### 3. LD Pair Filtering and SNP Selection
+LD matrices are transformed into SNP-pair data.
+Correlated SNP pairs are identified using an r² threshold and linked back to GWAS association statistics.
+P-values are compared to identify representative variants among correlated SNPs.

+### 4. LD Clumping
+LD-based clumping approaches are explored using genomic analysis tools including ieugwasr and bigsnpr to identify approximately independent variants for downstream analyses.

 ## Repository Structure